 Another reason to invest in utilities?
 They’re getting into renewable energy, which is growing into a mammoth market.
 2015 saw a global investment of over $280 billion in renewable energy.

-And while some thought that renewables might be the death knell of utilities, they might end up making them rise even further.
+And while some thought that renewables may be the death knell of utilities, they may end up making them rise even further.

 A Power Plant Hybrid